vikaskumar4ever/.Net-Fullstack-Interview-Q/README.md

  - static class and use of it and what are the order of execution
  - Diff b/w Array clone and copy
  - what is shadow copy and deep copy
+ - what is difference between list and ienumerable in c#
+ - what is use of using keyword in c#
+ - what is block in c#
+ - what is dependency inversion principle c#
+ - what is postback in asp.net
+ - What is use of finally block
+ - what is immutable string in c#
+ - difference between == and equals in c#